 A study of theoretical and practical problems of moral conduct and proposed solutions with an emphasis upon the nature of ethics, values, rights, obligations and

-Courses Only in The Leadership and Ministry Concentration
+Courses Only in The Christian Ministry Concentration

 PMN 3104 Organizational Leadership